SamuelTWu/s3uploader/README.md

         c) The ‘URL_ENDPOINT’ is = to the ‘Invoke url’ followed by /’resource_name’
            Example: https://example.region-2.amazonaws.com/test/exampleresource

+Testing the S3Uploader:
+Ugh ill do this later

 Commonly Asked Questions:
 Bro what the lambda function do?